marcellov7/cordova-media-session/README.md

 # Cordova Media Session Plugin

-This Cordova plugin provides a unified interface for the Media Session API on Android platforms.
-It offers a consistent API for managing media metadata and playback state, as well as handling media control actions.
+This Cordova plugin provides an interface for Media Sessions on Android, iOS, and Web.
+It allows you to control media playback, set metadata, and handle media control actions.

 ## Installation